apjanke/npxutils-apj-wip-01/doc-project/Developer Notes.md

 It can be handy to stick that code in a Favorite in your Matlab.
 Select Home > Favorites > New Favorite from the toolstrip.

+## Workflow notes

+### ChangeLog

+The [ChangeLog](https://keepachangelog.com/) for Neuropixels Utils is at `CHANGES.md` in the root of the repo.

+Whenever you make a significant, user-visible change to the library (especially if it's an API change!), make a note about it in `CHANGES.md` right away.
+Don't wait until release time to do this; it's hard to remember

 ## Building the project

 ### Building the web site